 Cantina Siciliana Ristorante (Via Giudecca, 36 | +39 0923 28673) Chef Pino Maggiore.
 Try the Seafood Cous Cous.
 Tell Pino I sent you!

 - Marsala – place to go to taste Marsala fortified wine.
 Popular wineries include Florio or smallerMarco de Bartoli andAlagna Vini(appointments required)

 - Mozia – famous for Salina di Laguna (Salt Pans) and the Whittaker Museum

 Resources from Untold Italy

-- Our earlier podcast episode recorded with Karen on Sicily’s Val di Noto and Palermo
+- Listen: to our other podcast episode recorded with Karen in Tastes of Sicily, Sicily’s Aeolian Islands, Palermo, Val di Noto and Excursions from Palermo

 - Reasons to visit Sicily, off the beaten path Sicilian towns and our favorite Sicilian desserts